 What is the address at Scripps?

 Please see the Contact Us page for all addresses.

 Academic and Programmatic questions

 I'm interested in obtaining a Master of Science degree before finishing my PhD, how do I do that?

 If you do not previously hold an MS degree (from any institution, domestic or international), you are eligible to receive one from Scripps if you have taken 36 units of coursework (not research units) and have passed the first-year departmental exam.
 First, check the MS requirements for your curricular group in the UCSD Catalog.
 If you have completed all the requirements, you are eligible to apply to candidacy for the MS during the first two weeks of the Fall, Winter, or Spring quarters (not summer).
-Contact Adam Petersen in the Department Office for the necessary paperwork.
+Contact Gilbert Bretado in the Department Office for the necessary paperwork.

 What is the process for the yearly evaluation?

 Both the Department Office and the Graduate Division require PhD students to be evaluated by their advisors or doctoral committees each year.
 All PhD students need to have an evaluation on file in order to process all registration, enrollment, employment, and support.
 This is a formal process that takes place in the Spring quarter and is usually referred to as the Spring Evaluation.
 Spring Evals are done through an online system provided by the Graduate Division located here.

 Students who are on approved leave of absence during the Spring quarter do not need to have an evaluation filed that quarter, but will need one by the end of the quarter of their return.
 Students who take their qualifying exam in the Winter or Spring quarters do not need an evaluation filed for that year; the exam itself functions as the evaluation.